When Is the Best Time

 Stargazing at Night | Milky Way Viewing

-Winter: The best time for stargazing is winter as you have the most time due to shorter days and longer nights.
-In December it’s dark already after 5 PM.
+Winter is the best time to stargaze in Joshua Tree as you will have the most viewing hours due to shorter days and longer nights.
+For instance, in December, it’s dark after 5:00 p.m.

 - Weather: Cooler but still pleasant

-In February, the wildflowers start to bloom in lower elevations of the Pinto Basin and along the park’s south boundary
+Winter days are excellent for hiking and rock climbing, and in February, desert wildflowers begin to bloom in lower elevations of the Pinto Basin and along the park’s south boundary.
+Bring winter gear for the evenings, and you’ll enjoy this fantastic off-season time.

 Winter visitor quote: ‘Even though it was cold when we visited the park in January, it was a sunny day, dry, and more comfortable than we thought.’

-With maxima reaching an average high of 15°C/59°F, and often plummeting to around 4°C/39°F, December in Joshua Tree National Park is characterised by rather pleasant days and chilly nights.
-You should bring warm clothing for outdoor activities during the morning and at sunset, and if camping overnight, a sleeping bag is essential.
+With an average high temperature of 62°F (16°C), December in Joshua Tree National Park has pleasant days and chilly nights.
+You should bring winter clothing like thick jackets, scarves, hats, and gloves for outdoor activities during the morning and at night.
+If you’re camping overnight, you may consider staying in a nearby hotel instead of a tent, as temperatures regularly drop to freezing at night.

 - Visitation/Crowds: Very high, especially in March and April